 The lack of physical access to economic opportunities, natural resources and social services is highly correlated with incidence of poverty.
 Devastations caused by natural disasters further exacerbate social and economic vulnerability of disadvantaged groups.
 Approximately 60’000 people will regain their safe ‘safe’ river crossings and their access to services through the rehabilitation and rebuilding of 21 strategic trail bridges damaged by the recent flash floods in August 2014 in 5 districts of Nepal.

-Reconstruction and Rehabilitation
+Reconstruction and rehabilitation (till 2016)

 - Foreign private sector South/East